cyulin17/final-project/README.md

 - Users can search for activities using area criteria.
 - Users can search for activities using categories.
 - Users can search for activities using keywords.
-- Users can view details of destination.
+- Users can view details of a destination.
 - Users can add an activity to the itinerary.
 - Users can delete activities.
 - Users can create an account and sign in.